KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 In certain cases, a swap can finish with an error wherein the user's funds are stuck on the swap-payment address.
 (This address is the P2SH address when executing on a utxo-based blockchain, or an etomic-swap smart contract when executing on an ETH/ERC20 blockchain.)

 This error can occur when one side of the trade does not follow the protocol (for any reason).
-The error persists as attempts to refund the payment fail due to network connection issues between the MM2 node and the coin's RPC server.
+The error persists as attempts to refund the payment fail due to network connection issues between the AtomicDEX API node and the coin's RPC server.

-In this scenario, the `recover_funds_of_swap` method instructs the MM2 software to attempt to reclaim the user funds from the swap-payment address, if possible.
+In this scenario, the `recover_funds_of_swap` method instructs the AtomicDEX API software to attempt to reclaim the user funds from the swap-payment address, if possible.

 #### Arguments